steevepay/babyfoot-manager/README.md

 ## Introduction

 A Babyfoot manager is a web application aim to manage your babyfoot games.
 The application allows users to create games and update the game status (in progress / done) with other users in real-time.
 You can tchat with other people and make the babyfoot game crazy !!
+Visit the app online: babyfoot.steevep.com

+## Setup

 In order to run and deploy quickly the application you may install Docker and Docker-compose.
 Then follow the [setup through docker-compose](#installation-through-docker-compose) section.
 It easier to manage the project through containers.
 When you're making a file edit, it's editing the file on the container automatically.